Information about Parking in Bristol

 Is there free parking in Bristol?

-There is no free parking in Bristol city centre unless you are a valid Blue Badge holder and require disable bays.
+There is no free parking in Bristol city centre unless you are a valid Blue Badge holder and require disabled bays.
 Bristol city centre has the Controlled Parking Zone (CPZ), which means that every street has some kind of parking restriction at some point in time.
 The areas surrounding the CPZ are divided into Residents' Parking Schemes where you may have to apply for permits.

 Where can I park my car overnight?